New Jersey Products Liability Attorneys Help Victims of Accidents Caused by Unintended Acceleration

 - Electrical problems: And sort of general electrical problems can lead to sudden unintended acceleration.

-Some examples of the potential injuries caused by unintended acceleration of a motor vehicle include:
+Some examples of the potential injuries caused by the unintended acceleration of a motor vehicle include:

 - Neck and back injuries: In extreme cases, the victim could be paralyzed.